Physics-informed neural networks

 Physics-informed neural networks (PINNs) are a particular way of using statistical or machine learning approaches to solve PDEs, and maybe even to perform inference through them, characterised by using the implicit representation to do the work.

-AFAICT this is distinct from imposing the conservation law through the network structure to impose symmetries because here we merely penalise deviations.
+AFAICT this is distinct from imposing the conservation law through the network structure to impose symmetries because here we merely penalize deviations.

-This body of literature encompasses possibly also encompasses DeepONet approaches 🤷.
+This body of literature possibly also encompasses DeepONet approaches 🤷.
 Distinctions TBD.

 TODO: To avoid proliferation of unclear symbols by introducing a specific example; which neural nets represent operators, which represent specific functions, between which spaces etc.